Microsoft Developer Network: Gallery

-MSDN Gallery is a repository of community-authored code samples and projects.
-Launched in 2008, the purpose of the site is still evolving to complement Codeplex, the open-source project hosting site from Microsoft.
+MSDN Gallery was a repository of community-authored code samples and projects.
+Launched in 2008, the purpose of the site evolved to complement Codeplex, the open-source project hosting site from Microsoft.
+MSDN Gallery was retired in 2002 and all MSDN pages now redirect to the new code samples experience on Microsoft Learn.

 Software subscriptions

-MSDN has historically offered a subscription package whereby developers have access and licenses to use nearly all Microsoft software that has ever been released to the public.
-Subscriptions are sold on an annual basis, and cost anywhere from US$1,000 to US$6,000 per year per subscription, as it is offered in several tiers.
+MSDN had historically offered a subscription package whereby developers had access and licenses to use nearly all Microsoft software that had ever been released to the public.
+Subscriptions were sold on an annual basis, and cost anywhere from US$1,000 to US$6,000 per year per subscription, as it was offered in several tiers.